nlnwa/warchaeology/docs/content/cmd/warc_dedup.md

                                         	WARC_SRC_FILE_NAME contains the file name of the input file if the output file is generated from an input file
   -w, --output-dir string               output directory for generated warc files.
 Directory must exist. (default ".")
+  -p, --prefix string                   filename prefix for WARC files
+      --record-types strings            comma separated list of record types to deduplicate.
+Other record types are written as is. (default [response,resource])
-  -p, --prefix string                   filename prefix for WARC files -r, --recursive                       walk directories recursively -R, --repair                          try to fix errors in records
+  -r, --recursive                       walk directories recursively -R, --repair                          try to fix errors in records
       --source-file-list string         a file containing a list of files to process, one file per line